theharshaverma/ECE-Budget-Portal/README.md

 ## Status

 This repository currently contains a working local prototype with a Node.js API.
-The JSON storage can later be replaced with PostgreSQL/MySQL when deployment requirements are finalized.
+The JSON storage can later be replaced with PostgreSQL/MySQL when deployment requirements are finalized